Army Beta: Test 6

 This test assesses pictorial completion ability.
 Army recruits look at pictures with something missing and draw in the missing element.
 To administer this test, the administrator shows the demonstrator a picture of a hand with a missing finger and says, "Fix it."
 At first, the demonstrator does nothing and looks puzzled, then the administrator points to where the finger is missing and repeats to the demonstrator, "Fix it, fix it."
 The demonstrator then draw the missing finger.
 The administrator and demonstrator then do the same procedure for a fish that is missing an eye.
 The administrator has the demonstrator solve four more demonstration problems.
 Then the recruits solve the problems in their books.
 The test lasts 3 minutes, then the administrator tell them to stop.
 Examples of missing items in pictures include a missing mouth on a face, missing eyes on a face, missing nose on a face, missing strings on a violin, missing trigger on a gun and missing net on a tennis court.

 Test 7

 This test assessed geometrical construction ability.
 Recruits make a rectangle out of pieces of cardboard.
-To administer this, the administrator draws a figured on the blackboard—then takes two pieces of cardboard and fits them together to look like the figure on the blackboard.
+To administer this, the administrator draws a figure on the blackboard—then takes two pieces of cardboard and fits them together to look like the figure on the blackboard.
 The administrator then removes the pieces and signals the demonstrator to draw the solution on the blackboard.
 They repeat the procedure for the second and third samples, then the demonstrator works through the fourth sample alone.
 After the demonstrations, the recruits to do the same with the problems in their book.
 After two minutes, the test is over and the administrator tells them to stop.